yora132/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot script list the files inside working dir, parent and boot file /tmp/iamafile show the type of file ln -s script make a symbolic link cp -un copy just files not exist and the newer one
+ls -la . .. /boot script list the files inside working dir, parent and boot file /tmp/iamafile show the type of file ln -s script make a symbolic link cp -un copy just files not exist and the newer one mv [[:upper]]* move any file begian with uppercase letter